gazoodle/geckolib/README.md

 found at https://github.com/gazoodle/gecko-home-assistant, or from HACS by adding a new integration and seaching for Gecko_

+## WARNING
+This is the last version of this library that will support sync and async.
+The next release will remove the sync API as it's too convoluted to support both in the same codebase now.

 # Async support

 The core of the library has been rewritten to be async based.
 This is for several